Calorie Deficit Explained — guide

 A calorie deficit occurs when you consume fewer calories than your body uses over a given period.
 Your body needs a baseline amount of energy to function — breathing, organ function, movement, digestion — and when food doesn't cover that, it turns to stored energy (primarily body fat) to make up the difference.

-The relationship is well-established: approximately 7,700 kcal of deficit equals roughly 1kg of fat loss.
-This isn't perfectly linear in practice — water retention, hormonal fluctuations, and metabolic adaptation all affect the day-to-day numbers — but it's a reliable framework.
+The relationship is well-established: approximately 7,700 kcal of deficit equals roughly 1 kg of fat loss.
+This isn't perfectly linear in practice — water retention, hormonal fluctuations, and metabolic adaptation all affect the day-to-day numbers — but it's a reliable framework at the week-to-month timescale.
+The mechanism was laid out in detail by Kevin Hall and colleagues in a 2022 review in The American Journal of Clinical Nutrition, which assessed the "energy balance model" of obesity against the competing carbohydrate-insulin hypothesis and concluded the energy balance model remains the best-supported explanation for long-term weight change.

 Calculating Your Deficit